Efficiency and thermodynamic uncertainty relations of a dynamical quantum heat engine: Introduction

 Quantum devices are highly sensitive to fluctuations that may limit device performances~\cite{anders, cangemireview, paternostro, gomez0, gomez}, in contrast to macroscopic devices, where usually fluctuations can be safely neglected.
-To assess fluctuations, the thermodynamic uncertainty relations (TURs) have been recently introduced~\cite{barato, shiraishi16, timpanaro, guarnieri, asegava, pal, shiraishi18, cangemi,menczel, koyuk, potanina}.
+To assess fluctuations, the thermodynamic uncertainty relations (TURs) have been recently introduced~\cite{barato, shiraishi16, timpanaro, guarnieri, asegava, pal, shiraishi18, cangemi,menczel, koyuk, potanina} and a unified toolbox for describing current fluctuations in the context of open quantum systems has been proposed~\cite{landi_arxiv_23}.
 These TURs combine steady-state currents $J$, their fluctuations $D_{J}$ and dissipation (measured by the entropy production rate $\dot{S}$), giving limits on the precision of currents for a given dissipation.
 Indeed, in Ref.~\cite{barato} it was reported that for certain classical Markovian systems, the signal-to-noise ratio satisfies a TUR bound, showing that relative current fluctuations are lower bounded in terms of the inverse entropy production rate.
 By introducing a dimensionless trade-off parameter $Q_J$, TURs can be expressed as

 where $k_B$ is the Boltzmann constant (from now on we will set $k_B=1$).
-After that, several bounds for TURs~\cite{horowitz17, pietzonka18, koyuk18, brandner18, coherence18,cangemi20,jiao20,singh}, and their possible violations, have been put forward under different assumptions, starting from classical Markovian dynamics to quantum systems, including time-dependent forces and the role of time-reversal symmetry.
+After that, several bounds for TURs~\cite{horowitz17, pietzonka18, koyuk18, brandner18, coherence18,cangemi20,jiao20,singh,miller_prl_21}, and their possible violations, have been put forward under different assumptions, starting from classical Markovian dynamics to quantum systems, including time-dependent forces and the role of time-reversal symmetry.
 For instance, when the model preserves time--reversal--symmetry it has been shown that, at least in the linear regime~\cite{cangemi, brandner18}, the trade-off parameter $Q$ never achieves values lower than 2.
 Recently, experimental results on TURs have appeared~\cite{pal}.
-They thus represent new tools to inspect the performances of so-far unexplored resources based on non-thermal states, correlations and quantum coherences in non-equilibrium quantum systems~\cite{paternostro}.\\
+They thus represent new tools to inspect the performances of so-far unexplored resources based on non-thermal states, correlations and quantum coherences in non-equilibrium quantum systems~\cite{paternostro}.